-ELE 446: Methods and Materials for Elementary Mathematics
+ELE 446 : Methods and Materials for Elementary Mathematics

 A study of methods and materials for teaching mathematics for grades 2-6.
 Emphasis is on NCTM national standards, promotion of positive attitudes toward teaching mathematics, concept development, questioning techniques, constructivist approach to mathematics, and multimedia teaching strategies for meeting individual and group needs.
-Credits: Credits 3

-Notes: Notes 10 hours of clinical field experience required. \$125 Teacher Education Program fee is charged.
-Prerequisites: Prerequisites Admission to the Teacher Education Program.
-Semester Offered: Semester Offered Offered spring semester.
+Credits 3 Prerequisites Admission to the Teacher Education Program.
+Semester Offered Offered spring semester.
+Notes 10 hours of clinical field experience required. \$125 Teacher Education Program fee is charged.

-ELE 448: Methods and Materials for Elementary Social Studies
+ELE 448 : Methods and Materials for Elementary Social Studies

 This course provides teacher candidates with an in-depth study of methods and materials used for teaching social studies to elementary students (grades 2-5).
 Emphasis will be on the use of a variety of instructional strategies to meet the diverse needs of elementary students in the areas of history, geography, economics, political science, and social studies.
 Literature integration into the social studies curriculum will be emphasized in the course.
-Credits: Credits 3 Notes: Notes